-MEXICO CITY, NETRALNEWS.COM - The Indonesian delegation has met with the Mexican Ministry of Economy in Mexico City, Mexico, on Wednesday (11/13).
+MEXICO CITY, NETRALNEWS.COM - The Indonesian delegation has met with the Mexican Ministry of Economy in Mexico City, Mexico.
 This bilateral meeting discussed efforts to increase trade between the two countries.
 This meeting was the closing visit of the Indonesian delegation to Latin America region.
 Previously, the Indonesian delegation also visited Brazil and Colombia.

 Made revealed, the Mexican side appreciated the efforts of the Government of Indonesia in approaching Mexico.
 According to them, the timing of the meeting was very appropriate, amid the current uncertainty in the world economy.
 Both Delegations also exchanged information on economic developments and their respective trade policies as well as the development of the trade agreement agenda that is currently being negotiated.

 At this meeting, the Indonesian delegation proposed that the planned implementation of the Working Group on Trade and Investment (WGTI), which was discussed in 2012, could be resumed.
 "WGTI can be a forum of the two countries discussing trade and investment issues and opportunities so that closeness can be established.
-Moreover, the combination of the markets of the two countries has almost reached 400 million people, "continued Made, in his press release on Saturday (11/16/2019).
+Moreover, the combination of the markets of the two countries has almost reached 400 million people," continued Made.

 On this occasion, Indonesia also emphasized that Mexico is one of the priorities of Indonesia's priority in the context of diversifying trade objectives.
 While Mexico sees Indonesia as one of the priority countries not only in trade, but also in investment.